NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 * Total scratch disk capacity of 9 Petabytes on the "work" file system
 * Total scratch disk capacity of 18 Petabytes on the "work2" file system

 This guide contains information specific to NOAA users regarding the use of Mississippi State University's High Performance Computing System (MSU-HPC).
 It is not intended to be the official system documentation.
 It only exists to assist NOAA users, Portfolio Managers and Principal Investigators in using and managing accounts on the MSU-HPC system.
-If you have any questions or comments regarding the material, please email the Help System using your @noaa.gov address, at help@rdhpcs.orion.help@noaa.gov.
+If you have any questions or comments regarding the material, please email the Help System using your noaa.gov address, at rdhpcs.orion.help@noaa.gov.

 MSU's Official HPC Documentation
 --------------------------------